ScamSleuth/ScamSleuth-Resource-Center/bitvavo +31202262079/README.md

 Victims receive a fraudulent SMS claiming to be from **Bitvavo**, stating a password reset has been requested.
 If unrecognized, the message urges the user to call a Dutch landline.
 Upon calling, victims are later contacted by scammers claiming to be from **Ledger**, warning about suspicious activity in **Germany** on the user's Ledger Nano S.

 **Fraudulent SMS Example:**
-`Bitvavo: We hebben een melding ontvangen dat u uw wachtwoord wilt resetten.
+"Bitvavo: We hebben een melding ontvangen dat u uw wachtwoord wilt resetten.
 Herkent u dit niet?
 Bel ons dan zo snel mogelijk via +31202262079.
-Ref: BITXXXX`
+Ref: BITXXXX"

 **Translation:**
 "Bitvavo: We received a request to reset your password.
 If you do not recognize this, call us as soon as possible via +31202262079.
 Ref: BITXXXX"